Series Blank Banner.jpg

 Grab your flared pants, channel your inner Dancing Queen, and get ready for a Mamma Mia! screening that’s all about sparkle, singalongs, and serious ABBA energy.

-Join PFF at Harkins Shea for a summer party filled with music, mischief and Mamma Mia magic.
-Strike a pose at our photo booths, show off your best Super Trouper style in the costume contest, and belt out every word like you’re on a Greek island with your three maybe-dads.
+Join PFF at Harkins Shea 14 Theatre for a summer party filled with music, mischief and Mamma Mia! magic.
+Strike a pose in front of our photo backdrop, dress in your best Super Trouper style for the costume contest, show off your trivia skills, and belt out every word like you’re on a Greek island with your three maybe-dads.

 Costumes encouraged.
 Dancing inevitable.
 Fun guaranteed.